alex-lin64/alex-lin64/README.md

 Currently, I'm working on a start-up.
 Stay tuned!

-📫 How to reach me: alex_lin@brown.edu
+📫 How to reach me: alex_lin@alumni.brown.edu

 <!--
 **alex-lin64/alex-lin64** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.